 Visitors come to see farm animals, browse vendors, see shows, and eat delicious food.
 It can get very crowded on weekends, so visit during the week if possible.

-The 23nd annual Fire and Ice Festival will be returning to Somerset in January.
+The 28th annual Fire and Ice Festival will be returning to Somerset in January.
 The event features beautiful ice sculptures, vendors, a variety of food and drink options, and even fireworks.
 The downtown area will also feature many different live musical performances and a children’s carnival.

 For more information, check out the event’s Facebook page.

 January is a great time to visit downtown Philadelphia!
-Over 120 different restaurants in and around Center City will be participating in Center City Restaurant Week in the middle of the month.
+Dozens of different restaurants in and around Center City will be participating in Center City Restaurant Week in the second half of the month.
 Dine on special lunch and dinner menus at discounted prices.

 Don’t miss this chance to eat at some of Philadelphia’s best restaurants without breaking the bank.